Don's "Whom We Might Be" Story

 creatures

-to come out of the sea as
+to come out of the sea

-ozone
+ozone layer

 damage

-to the layer by human use of
+to the layer by the human use of

 CFCs